sshevlyagin/developers.strava.com/content/docs/webhooks.md

 ## Event Data

-The Strava Webhook Events API supports webhook events for Strava activities.
+The Strava Webhook Events API supports webhook events for Strava activities, as well as app deauthorizations.

 When an event occurs that corresponds to a push subscription, a POST request will be made to the callback url defined in the subscription.
-The payload contains the `object_type` and `aspect_type` for the updated object as well as the `object_id`, which is the activity's ID.
+The payload contains the `object_type` and `aspect_type` of the updated object, as well as an object_id, which is either an activity or athlete ID.

 You should acknowledge the POST with a status code of 200 OK within two seconds.
 Events will be sent up to twice more if a 200 is not returned.